embulk/embulk-filter-column/README.md

 - **drop_columns**: columns to drop (array of hash)
   - **name**: name of column (required)

-NOTE: column type is automatically retrieved from input data (inputSchema)

 ## Example (columns)

 Say input.csv is as follows: